benjyongzh/Resume-Builder/README.md

 Learning Objectives:

-- First hand at using ReactJS in a project.
+- Practise ReactJS with forms.
-- Practice basic ReactJS class components.
+- Practise basic ReactJS functional components.
-- Learn about states and props, within class component syntax.
+- Practise states and props across components.

 The original project was last modified in January 2023, and was filtered from the Odin-Javascript repo into this separate repo.